Generalized parallel paths method for computing the first Hochschild cohomology group with applications to Brauer graph algebras: Introduction

+Denote the identity component of the outer automorphism group of $A$ by $\mathrm{Out}(A)^{\circ}$.
+The injection $i$ also gives the following result. \begin{corollary} {\rm(see Corollary \ref{diff2})} The difference between the dimension of $\mathrm{HH}^1(A)$ and of $\mathrm{HH}^1(gr(A))$ is equal to the difference between the rank of $\mathrm{Out}(A)^{\circ}$ and of $\mathrm{Out}(gr(A))^{\circ}$.
+In particular, it is also equal to the difference between their dimensions of the corresponding maximal dual fundamental groups. \end{corollary}

 After we submitted this paper on arXiv, we noticed that Rubio y Degrassi, Schroll and Solotar have recently obtained similar results in \cite{RSS}.
-However, our generalized parallel paths method on computing $\mathrm{HH}^1$ is deduced from two-sided Anick resolutions using algebraic Morse theory, rather than directly uses the Chouhy-Solotar projective resolution which is constructed in \cite{CS}.
-Moreover, we described explicitly a set of generators of $\mathrm{HH}^1(A)$ for any Brauer graph algebra $A$, and our comparison study on the first Hochschild cohomology groups between BGAs and their associated graded algebras is also new.
-Finally, we noticed that there would exist counter-examples of Theorem 4.2 in \cite{RSS} in positive characteristic, see our Example \ref{counter-example}.
+However, our generalized parallel paths method for computing $\mathrm{HH}^1$ is deduced from two-sided Anick resolutions using algebraic Morse theory, rather than directly using the Chouhy-Solotar projective resolution which is constructed in \cite{CS}.
+Moreover, we described explicitly a $k$-basis of $\mathrm{HH}^1(A)$ when $A$ is a BGA, and our comparison study on the first Hochschild cohomology groups between BGAs and their associated graded algebras is also new.
+Finally, we provide a counterexample (Example \ref{counter-example}) to Theorem 4.2 in \cite{RSS} in positive characteristic.

-\textbf{Outline.} \;In Section 2, we make some preliminaries and give some notations which we need throughout this paper; in particular, we will review the Gr{\"o}bner basis theory for path algebras and the two-sided Anick resolutions for quiver algebras based on algebraic Morse theory.
-In Section 3 we generalize the parallel paths method for computing $\mathrm{HH}^1$ from monomial algebras to general quiver algebras.
-The main results in this section are Proposition \ref{gen-parallel paths} and Theorem \ref{gen-lie bracket}.
-In Sections 4 and 5, we give the application of the generalized parallel paths method on BGAs and their associated graded algebras; the main results are Theorems \ref{gen-set of A}, \ref{grA-solvable} and \ref{inj-map}.
-One interesting consequence (Corollary \ref{dim(A-grA)}, see also Corollary \ref{diff2}) gives a simple formula for the difference between the dimensions of the first Hochschild cohomology groups of a BGA and its associated graded algebra.
+\textbf{Outline.} \;In Section 2, we introduce some preliminaries and give some notations which we need throughout this paper.
+In particular, we will review the Gr{\"o}bner basis theory for path algebras and the two-sided Anick resolutions for quiver algebras based on algebraic Morse theory.
+In Section 3, we generalize the parallel paths method for computing $\mathrm{HH}^1$ from monomial algebras to general quiver algebras.
+In Sections 4 and 5, we apply the generalized parallel paths method to BGAs and their associated graded algebras.
+Moreover, we give a simple formula (Corollary \ref{dim(A-grA)}) for the difference between the dimensions of the first Hochschild cohomology groups of a BGA and its associated graded algebra.